-If you are a professional, errors and omissions insurance protects you by shielding your assets, and by paying for your legal defence if a client makes a claim.
+If you are providing a professional service, errors and omissions insurance protects you by shielding your assets, and by paying for your legal defence if a client makes a claim.
 This applies even when the legal action turns out to be groundless.

 On the other hand, errors and omissions insurance protects your clients in that this type of coverage ensures that there will be appropriate funds available to pay for damages incurred, should your professional services in some way cause a loss to a client.

-Errors & Omissions Insurance is designed for:engineers, consultants, lawyers, accountants, teachers, software developers, planners, real estate agents, brokers, architects, general travel agents, appraisers, translators, contractors, and other professionals.
+Errors & Omissions Insurance is designed for anyone providing a professional service, including: engineers, consultants, lawyers, accountants, teachers, software developers, planners, real estate agents, brokers, architects, general travel agents, appraisers, translators, contractors, and other professionals.

 Malpractice Insurance is designed for: doctors, nurses, chiropractors, other healthcare professionals.

-Professional liability insurance is required by law in Canada (particularly for the medical and legal professions), and is also sometimes required under contract by other businesses that use your products or services.
+Professional Liability Insurance may be required by law or your association (particularly for the medical and legal professions), and is also sometimes required under contract by other businesses that use your products or services.

 It may appear that a business can opt out of buying errors and omissions insurance.
 It is important, however, to consider the ramifications of not having it.
 It just takes one simple business error to set your company back financially and ruin an otherwise excellent customer service reputation.